11 things which could impact your car insurance

 • lower the amount you receive

-• mean we’ll try to recover incurred costs.
+• mean we’ll try to recover any costs we incur

 8. Underestimating your mileage